 Being the last ones at the end was cool too, had the whole place to ourselves and could take lots of photos with the fishes, which made me happy as I wanted that perfect shot with the ray and had plenty of time not being rushed or annoying other diners, which was ideal.

-I would definitely recommend going and trying it if you like fish and fancy splashing out (see what I did there), but it is definitely a special occasion kind of a place!
-Not sure I need to go back having done it, but I am certainly glad to have ticked that one off the travel bucket list and enjoyed watching the sharks and shoals weave and dive with my best friend and some excellent cuisine.
+I would definitely recommend going and trying it if you like fish and fancy splashing out (see what I did there).
+But it is definitely a special occasion kind of a place!
+Not sure I need to go back having done it, but I am certainly glad to have ticked that one off the travel bucket list.
+I really enjoyed watching the sharks and shoals weave and dive with my best friend and some excellent cuisine.